-2.38.
-Paragraph 3.94(e) of GSR Part 3 [9] states that:
+2.39.
+Paragraph 3.94(e) of GSR Part 3 [9] states:

-"Employers, registrants and licensees, in consultation with workers or through their representatives where appropriate: ... shall designate, as appropriate, a radiation protection officer in accordance with criteria established by the regulatory body."
+"Employers, registrants and licensees, in consultation with workers or through their representatives where appropriate: ...
+Shall designate, as appropriate, a radiation protection officer in accordance with criteria established by the regulatory body."

-"Registrants and licensees, in cooperation with employers shall establish, maintain and keep under continuous review a programme for workplace monitoring under the supervision of a radiation protection officer or qualified expert."
+"Registrants and licensees, in cooperation with employers where appropriate, shall establish, maintain and keep under review a programme for workplace monitoring under the supervision of a radiation protection officer or qualified expert."

-2.40.
-The radiation protection officer is a person technically competent in radiation protection matters relevant for well logging operations with radiation sources, who is designated by the well logging company to oversee the application of relevant requirements [8].
-The appointment of the radiation protection officer should be in writing and the roles and responsibilities should be integrated into the job description.
+- 2.41.
+The radiation protection officer is a person technically competent in radiation protection matters relevant for well logging operations with radiation sources, who is designated by the well logging company to oversee the application of regulatory requirements [8].
+The appointment of the radiation protection officer should be in writing and the roles and responsibilities should be integrated into the job description. - 2.42.

-2.41.
 The radiation protection officer should oversee the application of the safety requirements and should have the authority to intervene to stop an unsafe or non-compliant operation.